WATER CONSERVATION IS A BIG DEAL IN TEXAS.

 HOW DID YOUR UTILITY SCORE?

-The Texas Living Waters Project released Texas’ first Comprehensive Scorecard in 2016.
+The Texas Living Waters Project released the first Texas Water Conservation Scorecard in 2016, which evaluated a total of 305 water utilities across Texas.
 The Scorecard offers a snapshot of water conservation efforts in Texas using a variety of sources, including 5-year water conservation plans, annual water conservation implementation reports, annual water loss audits, utility websites, interviews, and other publicly accessible information.
 Utility scores reflect a range of metrics depending on the size of the utility - large and medium utilities receive up to 100 points total based on 10 questions, while small utilities receive up to 55 points total based on 6 questions.
 A significant portion of a utility’s rating in the Scorecard depends upon information provided by that utility.
 If a utility failed to submit data to State water officials or if the information was incomplete, a utility may not have received points on one or more of our evaluation criteria.

-And now, the Texas Living Waters Project is pleased to present the the 2018 Interim Update of the Texas Water Conservation Scorecard:
+And now, the Texas Living Waters Project is pleased to present the 2020 Texas Water Conservation Scorecard:

-While scores have decreased overall, this is not inherently a bad thing.
-The 2018 interim update reflects two major improvements: more utilities are submitting their required reporting to the Texas Water Development Board (TWDB) and the accuracy of that reporting is generally improving.
+Although strides in overall score have been minimal, Texas utilities have achieved year-over-year progress in two key areas: more utilities are submitting their required reporting to the Texas Water Development Board (TWDB) and the accuracy of that reporting is generally improving.
 The greatest variability in year-to-year scores can be linked to water loss and reporting: whether utilities successfully submitted their Annual Water Loss Audit and if so, whether their percent water loss increased or decreased.
 Over time, however, we predict overall scores will increase as reporting methods become more standardized.

 Not submitting a Water Loss Audit (or having it removed by the TWDB) and fluctuations in water losses are the biggest factors contributing to changes in conservation scores (either positively or negatively).
 This trend is also true across water planning regions.

-In terms of planning regions, there has been an overall increase in utility scores in regions B, K, I , and O since 2015.
-In Region O in particular, all five utilities increased their scores.
-Conversely, there has been an overall decrease in utility scores in regions A, C, D, and F.
+In terms of planning regions, there has been an overall increase in utility scores in regions B, E, H, I, M, N, and O since 2015.
+Of these, Regions B, E, and I saw the biggest increases, with average scores jumping 5 or more points.
+Alternatively, there has been an overall decrease in utility scores in regions A, C, D, F, G, J, K, and L. Of these, Regions J and L saw the biggest decreases, with average scores dropping by 5 or more points.

 Water loss in Texas has increased since 2015 but not dramatically.

-In terms of the average percent water loss based on utility size, medium and large utilities (those utilities serving a population greater than 25,000) experienced an average 13.5 percent water loss while small utilities (utilities serving a population of less than 25,000) had a slightly greater water loss percentage of 16.6 percent.
+In terms of the average percent water loss based on utility size, small utilities (utilities serving a population of less than 25,000) saw a higher average percent water loss compared to medium/large utilities (those utilities serving a population greater than 25,000).
+Overall, medium and large utilities experienced an average 13.1 percent water loss in 2019, while small utilities (utilities serving a population of less than 25,000) had a slightly greater water loss percentage of 15.3 percent.
+Moreover, small utilities saw a higher percent change in water loss (2.9 percent) between 2015 and 2019 compared to medium/large utilities (1.9 percent).

 Reducing water loss should be of top concern for Texas utilities.
 Advanced metering infrastructure and waterline replacement programs can help utilities get a better handle on the amount of water they are losing throughout their system.
 The TWDB offers several funding mechanisms, including SWIFT loans, to assist utilities in covering the costs of these projects.

-On a regional basis, every region saw an increase in the total number of BMPs implemented with the exception of Regions L and N. Regions that saw the greatest increase in the number of BMPs implemented include Regions C (85), G (42), H (31), and I (33).
+On a regional basis, every region saw an increase in average number of BMPs implemented with the exception of Regions A, L, and N. Regions that saw the greatest increase in the average number of BMPs implemented include Regions J (4.5), B (2.8), and O (2.0).

 The TWDB is currently working on revising and adding to its list of recommended BMPs.
 Looking ahead, we anticipate the total number of implemented BMPs will continue to increase, but the first step will require utilities to be more diligent in updating and submitting their yearly conservation reports.